unmtransinfo/CausalKnowledgeTrace/README.md

 4. Wait for approval (typically 1-2 business days)
 5. You'll receive confirmation via email

-**Installation note:** You can complete Steps 1, 2, and 4 (software installation) while waiting for license approval.
-However, you'll need your approved license before proceeding with Step 3 (database setup).
+**Installation note:** You can complete software installation steps while waiting for license approval.
+However, you'll need your approved license before downloading the database.

-#### System Requirements
+### System Requirements

-- _Git_: Version control system
-- _PostgreSQL_: Database system
-- _Conda_ or _Miniconda_: Environment management
-- Python 3.11 or higher
-- _R_ v4.0 or higher: [Download from CRAN](https://cran.r-project.org/)
-- Disk space: 50GB+ recommended
+- **Disk Space**: At least 50GB free (for database and dependencies)
-- RAM: 8GB+ recommended
+- **RAM**: 8GB minimum, 16GB recommended
+- **Operating System**: Linux, macOS, or Windows

 ## Installation

-### Common Setup Steps (Required for Both Methods)
+### Common Setup Steps (Required for All Installation Methods)

-Before choosing your installation method, complete these common steps:
+Before proceeding with either installation method, complete these common steps:

 #### Step 1: Get the Repository

 **Option A: Clone with Git (Recommended)**

 Git allows you to easily pull future updates to the project.
-You can just extract the ZIP file and navigate to the extracted directory.

-#### Option 2: Clone with _Git_ (Recommended)

-**_Git_ Installation Guide**

-_Git_ is a version control system that simplifies updating the software.
-If _Git_ is not already installed on your system, follow these instructions: [_Git_ Installation Instructions](https://chatgpt.com/share/69249639-630c-800e-9936-7d052643edb7)

-After installation, verify Git is installed correctly:
 ```bash
 # Install Git if needed
 # Linux: sudo apt-get install git